-As technological, social and environmental changes shape the world we live in, it’s even more important to stay connected with our customers’ needs and the wider expectations of our stakeholders.
-Our external stakeholder engagement programme helps us to shape our future strategy and our approach to designing products and services that deliver value for customers and for society more broadly.
+As technological, social and environmental changes shape the world, it’s important to stay connected with both our customers’ needs and the wider expectations of our stakeholders.

 Sustainability is also helping us shape our culture for the better.
-Our ‘Yes Check’ was introduced 5 years ago, and continues to be used to guide our decision making across the businesses.
-Our employee volunteering and fundraising partnerships are not only continuing to make a difference for the communities and societies we serve, they are helping to restore colleague pride in RBS and build trust in the organisation as a whole.
+Our ‘Yes Check’ was introduced six years ago, and continues to be used to guide decision making across the businesses.
+Our employee volunteering and fundraising partnerships continue to make a difference for the communities we serve, help to restore colleague pride in RBS, and build trust in the organisation.

 Kirsty Britz, Director of Sustainable Banking